ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 iperf -c 10.0.0.4 -t 90
 ```

-After a couple of minutes, you should see messages on the two receiver instances, indicating the total data rate, e.g.
+After a couple of minutes, you should see messages on the two receiver instances, indicating the total data rate in kilobits per second, e.g.

 ```
 [  4]  0.0-97.3 sec  9.88 MBytes   851 Kbits/sec